NetLogo/NW-Extension/README.md

 - **Clusterers**: find bicomponent and weak component clusters in your network.
 - **Clique finder**: find all maximal cliques or the biggest maximal clique in your network.
 - **Generators**: generate many different kinds of networks, namely, preferential attachment, random, small world, 2D lattice, ring, star, and wheel networks.
-- **Import/Export**: save and load your networks using plain text matrix files.
+- **Import/Export**: save and load your networks using plain text matrix files, or export them to [GraphML](http://graphml.graphdrawing.org/).

 There is also more to come in the future.
 This is just a very preliminary version of what we have in mind.
-Future versions will include import/export to other formats like [GraphML](http://graphml.graphdrawing.org/) and [Pajek](http://pajek.imfm.si/doku.php), some new network layouts, and more algorithms and measures.
+Future versions will include import from [GraphML](http://graphml.graphdrawing.org/), some new network layouts, and more algorithms and measures.

 To provide all this functionality, the Network Extension is relying on two external, popular and well-tested network librairies: [Jung](http://jung.sourceforge.net/) and [JGraphT](https://github.com/jgrapht/jgrapht).